 92%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly articulates both capabilities and usage triggers.
-It uses appropriate third-person voice and includes natural trigger terms.
-The only minor weakness is potential overlap with general data visualization or analytics skills, though the KPI/dashboard focus provides reasonable distinctiveness.
+This is a well-crafted skill description that clearly communicates both what the skill does and when to use it, with strong natural trigger terms.
+The explicit 'Use when' clause with multiple trigger scenarios is effective.
+The only minor weakness is potential overlap with adjacent skills in data visualization or analytics domains.

 | Dimension | Reasoning | Score |